 We firmly believe in giving back to the community.
 We participate in a number of community outreach programs throughout the Bay Area.
 We donate labor, materials, supervision, equipment as well as cash donations.
 Program involvements include:

 • The National Association of Landscape Professionals Foundation As a NALP Foundation Ambassador – Gachina donated $25,000.00 to award scholarships and fund educational activities for the landscape industry.
 Founder John Gachina believes that investing in education and professional growth builds industry leaders.
 “Giving back to an industry that has given so much opportunity to the team members of Gachina Landscape Management is the primary reason that we decided to support the NALP Educational Foundation.”
 The Gachina Landscape Management and the Gachina Family Scholarship awards $1,000.00 scholarships to exemplary candidates annually.

-• Rebuilding Together We have participated in Rebuilding Together projects partnering with IFMA Silicon Valley annually since 2008 and now The GROW Foundation.
+• IFMA SV Community Outreach We have participated in IFMA SV community outreach projects annually since 2008 and beginning in 2016, The GROW Foundation.
+The Community Outreach Committee was established to utilize the great resources of our IFMA-SV members focusing on programs that highlight the FM value and help our local communities.
 We volunteer our time to assist in the rebuilding of multiple low income projects.
 We donate items such as planters, irrigation materials, soil and plants to beautify daycare centers, housing projects, and job training centers.
 Past recipients include:

 - JobTrain, Menlo Park

 - Costano School and 49ers Academy, East Palo Alto